 Today is the second day of Passover.
 This holiday tells the story of how the Jews in Egypt became liberated from slavery and traveled through ‘the narrow passage,’ which is a metaphorical state of confinement.
 This is my fast-food version, so forgive the simplicity.
 Summaries are all that some of us can handle.

 This year the narrow passage has been difficult to navigate: because of Covid, because of my father’s death, because of my God-shaped hole that I often attempt to fill with everything other than God or spirit.
 Beads were a hot item for years; now washi tape has taken its place.
-Grief catches me by surprise and also never lets me alone.
+Grief catches me by surprise and also never leaves me alone.

 Thank goodness for Morty.
 Since the last episode there has been another escape, the neighborhood dog incident, my training with a new trainer, and thus Morty’s training, and so much shtick that all of a sudden I can’t remember any of it.